 The facility has a number of Environmental Management Plans and Monitoring Programmes as required by the Development Consent.
-At the time of the hazard audit, a separate environmental compliance audit was being conducted.
-The results of the separate environmental review were discussed at the closeout meeting and these have been included in the environmental review performed during the hazard audit.
+Following this hazard audit, a separate environmental compliance audit is to be conducted.

 Generally, the equipment and systems aimed at protecting the environment appeared appropriate to the types of materials handled at the facility, with staff showing a good understanding of the relevant environmental issues.
 A number of projects are progressing or have been performed with the aim of lowering environmental risk, e.g. resealing of the bunded areas and revegetation of the Lake Cowal containment walls (e.g. erosion control) and production of an environmental Aspects and Impacts Register in November 2009.